 Stabilized Cellulose Insulation

-Cellulose insulation comes in two forms – loose fill and stabilized.
-Whitson Insulation installs stabilized cellulose insulation.
-Stabilized cellulose insulation is designed to be damp-sprayed into open cavities.
-This process completely fills and insulates walls and other open spaces to increase R-value and reduce air infiltration.
-Stabilized cellulose insulation can also be used for sound reduction.
+Stabilized cellulose insulation is designed to be damp sprayed into open cavities.
+This process completely fills and insulates walls and other open spaces to increase the R-value of the building.
 After application, the cavity is closed with drywall or other appropriate building materials.

-If you’re interested in installing stabilized cellulose insulation or another type of insulation in your next project, contact us to schedule your free estimate.
+If you’re interested in installing stabilized cellulose insulation—or any other type of insulation—in your next project, contact us to schedule your free cellulose installation cost estimate.